aws/aws-eks-best-practices/content/networking/CoreDNS/index.md

 ## Visualize ethtool metrics in Amazon Managed Grafana
-Let's visualize the linklocal_allowance_exceeded within the Amazon Managed Grafana and build a dashboard.
+Let's visualize the metrics within the Amazon Managed Grafana and build a dashboard.
 Configure the Amazon Managed Service for Prometheus as a datasource inside the Amazon Managed Grafana console.
 For instructions, see [Add Amazon Prometheus as a datasource](https://docs.aws.amazon.com/grafana/latest/userguide/AMP-adding-AWS-config.html)

 Let's explore the metrics in Amazon Managed Grafana now:
 Click the explore button, and search for ethtool: